 - Mortgage in the UAE (United Arab Emirates)

-- The upper age limit is set by banks, but most often people over 55 are highly unlikely to get a mortgage.
+- While the maximum age limit for taking out a mortgage is determined by banks, most often people over the age of 55 are highly unlikely to get one.

 - The mortgage period cannot be less than five years and more than 25 years.

 - The loan amount cannot exceed 90% of the value of the purchased property.